gterren/feature_extraction_and_selection/README.md

 ## Feature Selection

 After the features are extracted and the wind velocity field is estimated the files are save in a directory.
 These files are loaded and processed again to select the pixels that will more likely intercept the Sun.
-The itersecting probabilies are used to weighted the stastistics computed for each features in file run_feature_selection.py.
+The intersecting probabilies are used to weighted the stastistics computed for each features in file run_feature_selection.py.

 ## Dataset